imprashant98/Grepsr_Assessment/README.md

 }
 ```

-This output indicates that the API has successfully extracted the relevant e-commerce attributes ("Product Name", "Price", "Description") from the HTML content and generated corresponding CSS selectors for these attributes.
-These selectors can be used to identify and manipulate the respective HTML elements in further processing steps.
+This code sets up a FastAPI application that uses the `google/flan-t5-large` model to extract attributes from HTML content.
+The Swagger UI provided by FastAPI at `http://127.0.0.1:8000/docs` can be used to test the `/extract_attributes` endpoint by providing the HTML content and receiving the extracted attributes and their corresponding CSS selectors.